kushal009-arch/adversarial-defense/README.md

   - Builds and prints a textual confusion matrix.
   - Generates and saves a visual heatmap visualization under `reports/figures/` (ignored by git).
   - Fully annotated with docstrings and comments.
+- **`src/attack.py`**: An adversarial attack utility script that demonstrates how to extract gradients from an input image with respect to the classification loss.
+  - Demonstrates how to enable gradients on input tensors (`data.requires_grad = True`).
+  - Implements gradient retrieval to analyze how pixels should be perturbed to increase model classification loss.
+  - Fully annotated with clean, beginner-friendly docstrings and comments.

 ## Getting Started